linqueta/github-issues/README.md

     - action
     - sender (Github sender login)

-### 4. The api
+### 5. The API
-- You must develop a REST api with some routes, they are:
+- You must develop a REST API with some routes, they are:
   - GET /repositories

     The route must return all repositories data sorted ascending by the Github created at.
-Follow an example bellow:
+Follow the example below:

     Request:
     ```